Close

 2 Cusco

 This morning after breakfast, you’l This morning after breakfast, you’ll fly to Cusco.
 When you arrive, you’ll have a second welcome meeting at 2 pm where you'll meet your next group of fellow travellers (some people will probably start this trip in Cusco, rather than Lima).
 After, get acquainted with this charming city and its intriguing blend of cultures on a leader-led walking tour.
 Check out some of Cusco's main attractions, as well as its lesser-known sights, such as the Qoricancha temple, San Pedro market, the main square, the 12 Angled Stone, Regocijo Square and San Blas Square.
-Tonight is free to explore at your own pace or find the perfect dinner spot with your group and try some local Peruvian favourites.
+In the evening visit Casa Intrepid for your trek briefing, then you are free to explore at your own pace or find the perfect dinner spot with your group and try some local Peruvian favourites.

 Included Activities